 - Cook the pasta according to package directions.
 Drain and rinse under cold water.

-- In the meantime, mix the celery, crabmeat, and shrimp in a big bowl.
+- In the meantime, mix the celery, crabmeat, and shrimp in a large bowl.
 Rinse the frozen peas under hot water to defrost and add to the bowl.

 - In another bowl, mix together the yogurt, sugar, vinegar, salt, and pepper.
 Add to the salad bowl and mix well.
 Chill before serving.
 Enjoy!